Dermott Downs

 Dermott Daniel Downs (born May 25, 1962) is an American television director, actor, producer and cinematographer.

-He is well known for his work on the U.S. remake of The Tomorrow People, and for his vast contributions to The CW's Arrowverse.
+He is known for his work on the U.S. remake of The Tomorrow People, and for his vast contributions to The CW's Arrowverse.

 Career

 Downs first started his career as a child actor; appearing in such films as The Morning After, Escape to Witch Mountain, and Freaky Friday.

 In his adulthood, he segued into cinematography; working on films Secret Lies and Takedown, and television series CSI: Miami, CSI: New York and Justice, among others.

 He later began a career in directing.
 First helming an episode of a series he was doing photography work on; Justice.
 Since then he has directed installments of Close to Home, K-Ville, Dark Blue, Nikita, Common Law, Gotham, Criminal Minds, and Supergirl.

 Chase

 In 2010, Downs became a producer and director on the NBC series Chase.
 Ultimately, he helmed 6 episodes of the 18-episode first season.